Grade 12

 5 periods per week – One Year – One Credit

-AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
-Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational, literary, and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
-Students learn to synthesize information from multiple sources, develop their own perspectives in written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
-Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments.
+AP Seminar is for students who want to be more prepared for college and life.
+Students explore the complexities of real-world topics and issues by analyzing a wide variety of perspectives from several academic disciplines.
+Using an inquiry framework, students learn to read, analyze, and apply articles, research studies, and foundational, literary, and philosophical texts; listen to and view speeches, broadcasts, and personal accounts; and experience artistic works and performances.
+Students learn to synthesize information from multiple sources, develop their own perspectives in college-level written essays, and design and deliver persuasive oral and visual presentations, both individually and as part of a team.
+Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate persuasive evidence-based arguments.
+These are skills students will use in other high school courses, college, and in life.

 Prerequisite: AP Seminar is a prerequisite for AP Research.